Vatssss/Medals-Predictor/README.md

 We'll be using data from the Olympics, which was originally on Kaggle.

-You can download the files used in this project here: teams.csv - the team-level data that we use in this project.
+You can download the files used in this project here:

+https://github.com/Vatssss/Medals-Predictor/blob/main/teams.csv - the team-level data that we use in this project.